zeynabmvs/par30dl_static/notes.md

 - open search form (wp?)
 - tiles grid has 2 extra gap at the end of it
 - use rem for font sizes
+- deafult for chip alert and other be black and white

 ## wordpress